solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 1. In the Visual Studio Code window, double-click the **Program.cs** file to open an editor tab for the file.

-1. To view the RU charge for inserting a very large document, we will use the **Bogus** library to create a fictional family.
-To create a fictional family, we will generate two fictional parents and an array of 4 fictional children:
+1. To view the RU charge for inserting a very large document, we will use the **Bogus** library to create a fictional family on our Member object.
+To create a fictional family, we will generate a spouse and an array of 4 fictional children:

     ```js
     {
-        "Person":  { ... },
+        "accountHolder":  { ... },
-        "Relatives": {
+        "relatives": {
-            "Spouse": { ... },
+            "spouse": { ... },
-            "Children": [
+            "children": [
                 { ... },
                 { ... },
                 { ... },